Tips to Properly Care for Your Microscope

 Microscopes can be really expensive, especially when you enter into the industrial range of high-end microscopes where you can expect to see prices in excess of $20,000.
-They are a significant investment to any laboratory and proper care and maintenance is paramount to ensure your microscope stands the test of time.
+They are a significant investment to any laboratory and proper care and maintenance are paramount to ensure your microscope stands the test of time.
 We’ve analysed our top tips to properly care for your microscope.

 Lens and Objective Care – Microscope lenses are very fragile and need to be handled with care to prevent scratches.
-Never let your lens touch the microscope slide and never touch any of the lens with your fingers.
+Never let your lens touch the microscope slide and never touch any of the lenses with your fingers.
 Microscope lenses are difficult to clean and proper care is very important.
 To determine which of your objective lenses need to be cleaned, take a clean glass slide and put it under your microscope, when the microscope is focused you will be able to move the slide around and determine if the visible dust is moving with the slide or staying in the same place (this means the dust is on the objective lens).

-Immersion Oil – Immersion oil is essential for good optical performance of your microscope.
+Immersion Oil – Immersion oil is essential for the good optical performance of your microscope.
 It is important that you use the oil correctly and make sure that you remove the oil after each use.
-Failure to do so can result in the oil making its way into into mechanisms that will cause damage to the microscope and sometimes this damage can be irreversible.
-Removing immersion oil is best done with a lens tissue and used very gently.
+Failure to do so can result in the oil making its way into mechanisms that will cause damage to the microscope and sometimes this damage can be irreversible.
+Removing immersion oil is best done with lens tissue and used very gently.

 Annual Service Check – On an annual basis it is a good idea to clean and lubricate moving parts of the microscope.
 Inspect the power cords and plug and ensure no exposed wires and stock up on replacement light bulbs, if you are using a microscope with LED lighting you will not be required to change the globe as they should last for over 40,000 hours.